 For more info on sugar—the good, bad, and the ugly—check out this video with intel from a top RD:

-TL; DR: Sugar content alone is not a reason to skip out on your two cups of fruit.
-However, there are some compelling digestive reasons not to eat the whole GD pineapple (I learned this the hard way).
+Okay, so fruit is pretty great.
+However, there are some compelling digestive reasons not to eat the whole pineapple (I learned this the hard way).
 Below, Malkani and other dietitians talk about how much fruit is too much.
+But can you eat too much of it?

 "It’s possible to eat too much of any food—including fruit, although excess fruit intake is rarely an issue for most people." —Malina Malkani, RDN